using the DART_MOBO

 - Uploading process EXAMPLE VIDEO

 - Run the DART_EDITOR app and choose the right MIDI in/out ports at startup.

 - Any action on the modifiers connected to the DARTMOBO, can now be monitored on the EDITOR.

-- A BUZZER SOUND is audible anytime a button is pressed or a pot is turned.
+- A BUZZER SOUND will be emitted anytime a button is pressed or a pot is turned.
 This sound feedback can be disabled by clicking on SOUND button

 LEDs react on buttons pressure

-- As a new DART_Sketch is uploaded on the Arduino board, the system will work in AUTODETECT mode, meaning that
+- As the DART_Sketch is uploaded on the Arduino board, the system will work in AUTODETECT mode, meaning that

 - pushbuttons are automatically detected and set to control NOTE messages.

 - Potentiometers are automatically detected and set to control CC messages.

 - LEDs outputs are linked to pushbutton inputs, according to the input number (example: a button on input 3 controls a LED connected on output 3)